Tout savoir sur l'expérience

 Islandian tip: If you want to relish on a delicious traditional “carri”, we recommend that you have lunch at Ti resto lontan, located in Bourg Murat.

-After a busy and emotion-charged morning and afternoon, head to the Palmae Lodge.
-With its cosy, personal and friendly vibe, this new-age guesthouse will be the perfect spot to relax and unwind.
+After a busy and emotionally-charged day, head to the Palmae Lodge.
+With its cosy vobes, this new-age guesthouse will be the perfect spot to relax and unwind.

-For your 6th night on the island, Villa Mascarine will be your host.
-Known as an environmentally responsible establishment, this guesthouse is located on the West coast of the island and advocates relaxation and wellness for all its guests.
+For your 6th night on the island, Isabelle and Cyrille from la Villa Mascarine will be your host.
+Known as an environmentally responsible establishment, this guesthouse located on the West coast of the island and which proudly possesses the Clef Verte ecolabel advocates relaxation and wellness to all its guests.
 The rooms offered are reserved to single people and couples with no children.
+As a couple or solo, enjoy this haven of peace dedicated to the body and soul’s well-being

-Located within the walls of an old sugar cane mill in the heights of Saint-Leu, the Stella Matutina Museum will be your first stop on this 7th day of vacation.
-On the agenda:
+Located within the walls of an old sugar cane mill in the heights of Saint-Leu, the Stella Matutina Museum will be your first stop for this 7th day on the Reunionese territory.

 uncover the cultural history of the building and the sugar cane industry of the island.